 Central Michigan University's Counseling Program

 academic unit is housed in the Department of Counseling and Special Education within the College of Education and Human Services.
 The program's primary responsibility is to prepare students through a listing of academic requirements and expectations needed to obtain a Master of Arts in Counseling degree.

 View the Academic Bulletin.

-The Counseling program faculty at Central Michigan University offer courses and programs designed to prepare students to work as counseling personnel in public and private schools, institutions of higher education, community-based social service agencies, and private practice.
+The Counseling program faculty at Central Michigan University offers courses and programs designed to prepare students to work as counseling personnel in public and private schools, institutions of higher education, community-based social service agencies, and private practice.

 - Classes are offered nights, weekends, or online to better accommodate all students.